LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 - vkGetPhysicalDeviceXlibPresentationSupportKHR

 ### VK_LAYER_LUNARG_Swapchain Pending Work
-Additional checks to be added to VK_LAYER_LUNARG_swapchain

- 1. Check that the queue used for presenting was checked/valid during vkGetPhysicalDeviceSurfaceSupportKHR.
- 2. One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
- 3. Tons of other stuff including semaphore and synchronization validation.

 See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

 ## VK_LAYER_GOOGLE_unique_objects

 ### VK_LAYER_GOOGLE_unique_objects Overview

-The unique_objects is not a validation layer but a helper layer that assists with validation.
-The Vulkan specification allows objects that have non-unique handles.
+The unique_objects utility layer that assists with validation.
+The Vulkan specification allows objects to have non-unique handles.
 This makes tracking object lifetimes difficult in that it is unclear which object is being referenced upon deletion.
-The unique_objects layer addresses this by wrapping all objects with a unique object representation allowing proper object lifetime tracking.
+The unique_objects layer addresses this by aliasing all objects with a unique identifier allowing proper object lifetime tracking.
 This layer does no validation on its own and may not be required for the proper operation of all layers or all platforms.
 One sign that it is needed is the appearance of many errors from the object_tracker layer indicating the use of previously destroyed objects.
 For optimal effectiveness this layer should be loaded last (to reside in the layer chain closest to the display driver and farthest from the application).

-## General Pending Work
-A place to capture general validation work to be done.
-This includes new checks that don't clearly fit into the above layers.

- 1. For Upcoming Dynamic State overhaul (if approved): If dynamic state value that is consumed is never set prior to consumption, flag an error
- 2. For Upcoming Dynamic State overhaul (if approved): If dynamic state that was bound as "static" in current PSO is attempted to be set with vkCmdSet* flag an error
- 3. Need to check VkShaderCreateInfo.stage is being set properly (Issue reported by Dan G)